SuleimanFarah/sunpy/GSOC/2017/GSoC-2017-agneet42.md

 I would be writing documentation, tests and doctests along with writing the code for the module proposed in the project.
 This would make sure that mentors are able to understand my ideas lucidly, to ensure correctness and ease of maintainability.
 I would be opening PRs regularly so that SunPy developers can review my code and provide valuable feedback.
 I would also be pushing regularly to my own fork so that mentors can keep track of my progress.

 _May 5 - May 30(Community Bonding Period)_:
- Discuss with the mentors on firstly, the changes to be made in the MGN implementation and whether any inconsistencies occur between the IDL Code and the paper, secondly get well-versed with sunpy.coordinates and it’s various dependencies on other functionalities.
+ Discuss with the mentors on firstly, the changes to be made in the MGN implementation and whether any inconsistencies occur between the IDL Code and the paper, secondly get well-versed with sunpy.coordinates and it's various dependencies on other functionalities.
 Decide upon the best implementation of image warping in Differential Rotation Code and its scope and also the most optimised way to deal with the OCCULT-2 algorithm.
-Optimisation is a very important factor as we’ll be dealing with numpy arrays here.
+Optimisation is a very important factor as we'll be dealing with numpy arrays here.

 _May 30 - June 12(2 weeks)_:
  Setting up the package repository on GitHub and get the CI started.
 This period will be focused on porting the MGN code.
 Once, we have reports of any inconsistencies coming out from the community bonding period, the changes will be made in the code.
 Changes will be made in the code to ensure proper warnings are displayed when a nan value is encountered so the user is above of the same.
 Also, changes are to be made depending on whether spurious negative pixels are to be replaced as mentioned in the paper or left to the user.
 Multiprocessing will be added to the code.
 New tests are to be added.
 All the steps, along with the assumptions(if any) will be documented.